 The Science of Food Cravings

-Pretty much everyone gets hit with cravings, though women experience them more often than men.
-High-fat sweets and salty foods are the object of cravings more often than, say, kale salad.
+Just about everyone gets hit with cravings, though women experience them more often than men.
+High-fat sweets and salty foods are the objects of cravings more often than, say, kale salad.
 There’s a reason for that.
 Eating fatty, sugary foods causes our brains to produce endogenous opioid peptides, which trigger pleasure and even mild euphoria.
 Many highly processed snack foods (see the chip aisle of your local grocery) are carefully engineered to release those opioids and keep you reaching for just one more until you’ve surrounded in a sea of empty bags of ranch-flavored corn chips.

 But just because cravings are complicated doesn’t mean that they can’t be managed.
 First, it’s important to remember that just because you crave something doesn’t mean it’s bad for you.
 Chocolate, one of the most common food cravings, can reduce your risk of heart disease.
 So go ahead and break off a piece of that bar you’ve been hoarding, just know when to stop.